-- Swipe your finger across the screen in any direction to unlock and touch the Menu Key II. - 2.
-Touch Tools 🔯. - 3.
-Touch World Clock. - 4.
-Press ◀ and ▶ on the touch screen or QWERTY keyboard to select other continents.
+- Unlock the touch screen by dragging Slideuptounlock up and touch the Menu Quick Key

+- 2. Touch Tools 3.

+- 3. Touch World Clock.

-- 5. Touch Select and choose a city.
+- Touch Select and choose a city.

-- 6. Touch More for the following options:

-- Set DST Allows you to set Daylight Savings Time.

-- Cities Allows you to choose a city from the list.

-- 7. Touch Save to save the city.
+- Touch [More] for the following options: - Set DST Allows you to set Daylight Savings Time. - Cities Allows you to choose a city from the list. - 7.
+Touch [Save] to save the city.

-7. Calculator
+5. Calculator